YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The cost base in Turkey changed.
 A clinic that rents medical space in Istanbul, pays trained staff, buys imported medical materials, organizes hotel and transfer support, and limits surgery volume cannot use the same pricing structure forever.

-At Diamond Hair Clinic, I would rather explain this openly than pretend that price changes happen for no reason.
+At Diamond Hair Clinic, I explain this openly rather than pretending that price changes happen for no reason.
 A hair transplant is not only a graft number.
 The price supports the whole medical environment around that graft number.

 Turkey’s inflation moved through several very high years.
 Annual consumer inflation was 14.60 percent at the end of 2020, 36.08 percent at the end of 2021, 64.27 percent at the end of 2022, 64.77 percent at the end of 2023, 44.38 percent at the end of 2024, and 30.89 percent at the end of 2025.